kmkolasinski/deep-learning-notes/max-normed-optimizer/README.md

 * Adam, and Normalized gradients train much faster than used in the Keras demo RMSprop optimizer.
 The authors report 79% accuracy after 60 epochs.
 Here we reach 82% in 45 epochs.
 * Adaptive learning rate was not working, as discussed in my notes.
-* Momentum was not helping.
+* Momentum was not working.
-* Plain std normalization is used to achieve the best result and manual learning rate scheduling.
-Max normalization was performing a little worse in that case.
+* Plain `std` normalization is used to achieve the best result and manual learning rate scheduling.
+Max normalization was performing a worse in that case.
 Maybe lower learning rate are required to get the best result.

 ### Comparision with Adam and SGD with momentum=0.9